Adeela-Hassan/Brainwave/README.md

 # Brainwave
-This is a simple To-Do List web application that allows users to add, filter, and manage their daily tasks.
-The tasks are stored in the browser's local storage, so they persist even after the page is refreshed.
+This is a simple and user-friendly To-Do List web application designed to help users manage their daily tasks efficiently.
+The application is built using HTML, CSS, and JavaScript, with tasks stored in the browser's local storage to ensure they persist across sessions.

 Features
-Add Tasks: Users can add new tasks to their to-do list.
+Add Tasks: Easily add new tasks to your to-do list.
-Mark as Completed: Tasks can be marked as completed, and they will remain marked even after reloading the page.
+Mark as Completed: Click on tasks to mark them as completed; tasks will stay marked even after refreshing the page.
-Filter Tasks: Users can filter tasks by all, completed, or active tasks.
+Filter Tasks: Filter your tasks by all, completed, or active status.
-Clear All Tasks: All tasks can be cleared with a single button click.
+Clear All Tasks: Remove all tasks from your list with a single click.
-Local Storage: The application uses local storage to save tasks, ensuring they persist across sessions.
+Persistent Storage: Tasks are saved in local storage, so they are available even after the browser is closed or the page is reloaded.